TPPSellinger/eSMC2/README.md

 - Our method cannot distinguish self-fertilization from seed banks.
 Simultaneously estimating both varaibles without strong prior knowledge is not advised.

-If you encounter any issue or whish to add a feature, feel free to contact me at : thibaut.sellinger@tum.de
+If you encounter any issue or whish to add a feature, feel free to contact me at : thibaut.sellinger@tum.de or thibaut.sellinger@hotmail.fr